Attendance Policy Point System

 Common Mistakes to Avoid When Creating an Attendance Policy Point System

-4. Not tracking attendance accurately: Accurate tracking of attendance is essential for the success of any attendance policy point system.
-Without accurate records, it will be difficult to determine which employees are meeting their attendance goals and which are not.
+Accurate attendance tracking is the cornerstone of a successful point system.
+Ensure records are kept meticulously to determine which employees are meeting attendance goals and which are not.

 How to Communicate an Attendance Policy Point System to Employees